Our curriculum is based around the National Curriculum 2014.

 Learning to Become a Geographer

 In geography we study local, national and global places and look at how lives are different.
-We also study our locality and have talks from the local history group who can explain geographical features, which link in with history.
+We also study our locality.

 •Ensure the National Curriculum for geography is implemented across the school and is designed and taught effectively to demonstrate progress.